danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 of predatory journals that are willing to publish almost anything by anyone who can pay.

-The ultimate effect of pay to play is that quality control has broken down.
+The ultimate effect of pay to play is that the traditional peer review and refereeing process has broken down.
 If a dishonest researcher gets rejected from a reputable journal, they can take their paper to a pay to play journal and have it published there.
 With over 10,000 academic journals, it's impossible for the lay public to track which journals are reputable and which are not.
 As far as the public is concerned, a published paper is a valid paper.

 This is a proposal for a software platform that may help the academic community solve these problems, and more.